craftercms/docs/source/contribute/index.rst

 ==========
 Contribute
 ==========
 CrafterCMS welcomes your contributions!
-All of our code is open source and is hosted on GitHub at at https://github.com/craftersoftware/craftercms.
+All of our code is open source and is hosted on GitHub at https://github.com/craftersoftware/craftercms.
 CrafterCMS is written in Java and React.

 ----------